Bylaws

 SECTION 4.01 - Classes of Membership

-There shall be the following classes of membership in this Association: Charter Member, Active Member, Associate Member, Member Emeritus, Inactive Member, International Member, Honorary Member, Orthoptist Member, Affiliate Member, Administrator Member, Candidate Member (which includes Candidate-in-Training and International Candidate-in-Training sub-categories), Resident Member, and Student Member.
+There shall be the following classes of membership in this Association: Member, Associate Member, Charter Member, Emeritus Member, International Member, Honorary Member, Orthoptist Member, Administrator Member, Fellow-In-Training Member, International Fellow-In-Training Member, and Provisional Member.

 SECTION 4.02 - Charter Member